So, you set up your VoIP phone system, but you’re experiencing dropped calls, no incoming calls, or your phone keeps ringing after you pick up.

 How do I turn off SIP ALG?

 To disable SIP ALG, you will need to log into your router.
 Your router can also function as a modem for some broadband gateways.
-Popular brands of routers include Cisco, Linksys, Netgear, D-Link, Asus, and TP-Link.
+Popular router brands include Cisco, Linksys, Netgear, D-Link, Asus, and TP-Link.

 We’ve compiled a list of the top routers and included links to disable the Application Layer Gateway, which can interfere with VoIP calls.